viamrobotics/csi-camera/README.md

 sudo chmod 755 /usr/local/bin/csi-cam
 ```

-See [local-app-config.json](./etc/local-app-config.json) for to configure with local csi-cam appimage.
+See [local-app-config.json](./etc/local-app-config.json) for how to configure with local csi-cam appimage.
 ___

 ### Develop